wimdecorte/LE-dns-challenge-fms/README.md

 See Digital Ocean's documentation: https://docs.digitalocean.com/reference/api/create-personal-access-token/

+## Scripts

 The scripts will use sudo where appropriate.
 For the renewal script, if you want to schedule that as a FileMaker Server script with the default fmserver account, you will have to set the NOPASSWD option in the sudoers file (see the blog post for more details).

 ## To Do

-Email me your suggestions or add them as an issue on this repo.
+- Email me your suggestions or add them as an issue on this repo.
+- Consider rewriting an alternative version that combines both the initial request and renewal scripts into a single script.
+This script should accept `--params` options.
+The idea is to have one script file where all settings, domain names, keys, and other variables are set using the FileMaker external script schedule parameters.
+This approach would ensure that filemaker server settings backups and restores contain all the required information to continue cerbot operating without any user intervention.

 ## To note